 One of the many things to do in Port Aransas is go fishing!
 While there are great places to fish around the island, nothing beats a fishing excursion!
-We had an incredible time with Captain Kelly’s Deep Sea Headquarters!
-We not only caught our limit, but the boat even caught it’s limit, so everyone was catching fish!
+We always have an incredible time with Captain Kelly’s Deep Sea Headquarters!
+We not only catch our limit almost every time, but the boat even catches its limit, so everyone was catching fish!

 The boat provides poles and bait, and has drinks and snacks for sale.

 They offer various fishing trips, including a bay trip, 5-hour, 8-hour and even 3-day tuna fishing trips!
 We love doing an 8-hour trip, which is about 4 hours of travel to the fishing locations, and 4 hours of fishing!
 Once you get past the beach, it was an easy ride with little waves, although we have been out fishing on windier days when you had to hang on!

 During the ride to the fish, you can just sit back and enjoy the view!
 We saw boats, birds, flying fish and plenty of dolphins!
 My husband and boys all took a little nap, it was early, and we had spent the night on the beach after arriving in Port Aransas about midnight, and knowing we were getting up at 6am, I didn’t want to spend the money on a room.